HaShminiya: Season 3

 The third season starts in Mika's aunt's villa during the summer holidays.
 After a strange guest comes to the villa, everyone in the octette, except Aya, joins the police's secret organization called "The Council".
 Aya prefers to spend her summer holidays helping pregnant Dganit and reading books.
 The octette introduces itself to Alex, Lilly's sister and the head of "The Council", and the three procurators, Yoel, Dafi (the strange guest), and Omri.
 At the same time, Avi, who becomes the leader of the octette, breaks up with Mika and moves into Chekhov's place.
 Chekhov is an old friend and also a member of "The Council".
 Avi doesn't know that he was chosen to be commander because of his relationship with Chekhov.
 Roni and Nini get back together, and Nitzan and Adam maintain their relationship, although Adam still has feelings for Aya.

 At the same time Dganit's doctor, Calderon, arouses suspicion in Aya, and it is exposed that he was Julius Berger, the doctor of all the octette members' mothers, when they were pregnant.
 Julius combines Daniel Harris and Lina, who has escaped jail, and together they try to get the Crypton gene, the gene that makes a human with lambda ripples—a physically perfect human.

-The three kidnap Nini and make Daniel look amd hear like him, something he takes advantage of to kill Yoel (one of the agents in the council) and incriminate Roni and Natasha in his death.
+The three kidnap Nini and make Daniel look and hear like him, something he takes advantage of to kill Yoel (one of the agents in the council) and incriminate Roni and Natasha in his death.
 However, Aya eventually discovers the truth and Daniel escapes, fights with Nini and gets burned in his face by sulfuric acid.
 Julius shoots Lina to death and lets Nini go, afterwards he implements the Crypton gene in Daniel's body.

 Julius exposes that he injected a deadly virus to Dganit and her twins, so she would die in birth unless she gets the antivirus.
 Dganit is saved nevertheless due to an implementation from Nitzan, who turns out to be Julius's daughter (so her blood has the antivirus).
 The octette and the newborn twins get kidnapped by Julius and Daniel.
 They are found by Avner accompanied by Aya and Nitzan.
 Avner takes away the twins, then once Daniel shoots Julius he instructs the nonet to condense all of their lambda energy towards Daniel, so he dies from an overdose of lambda energy.

 In the last episode of the season, the council wants to extract lambda energy in order to create an army of undefeated soldiers.
 Unwilling to cooperate, the octette looks for a way to get rid of their lambda ripples.
 With help from Lilly (who received a permanent pardon after delivering the council information about Julius and Daniel), Daddy and Avner decide to erase the lambda ripples from the octette's minds, in a way that also gets all their memories from their previous 2 years erased as well.
 The season ends with sights of the different octette students passing around in the school without recognising each other.